Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Most LLCs are member-managed.

-Organizer information: An LLC Organizer is someone involved in forming the Articles of Organization.
+Organizer information: An LLC Organizer is involved in forming the Articles of Organization.
 The Organizer may or may not become a member, such as a mentor, attorney, or accountant, but any LLC member can be listed as an organizer.

-Delayed effective date: This is an optional section, but if you want the Limited Liability Company to start on a later date, click the “Declare Delayed Effective Date” button and then enter a date less than 90 days in the future.
+Delayed effective date: This is an optional section, but if you want the Limited Liability Company to start later, click the “Declare Delayed Effective Date” button and then enter a date less than 90 days in the future.
 The main reason for delaying the LLC start date is when the filing is made close to the end of a calendar year, and the business isn’t going to have any activity until the start of the year.
 You can eliminate the need to file a partial-year business tax return by delaying the start date until the following year.

-If you are worried about making a mistake when forming your LLC, or just don't want to deal with filling out state paperwork, an LLC formation service will help guide you through the process.
-My top recommended services include:
+If you are worried about making a mistake when forming your LLC, or just don’t want to deal with filling out state paperwork, an LLC formation service will help guide you through the process.
+Our top recommended services include:

-• Zenbusiness - Best for beginners (starting at $0 plus state fees)
+• ZenBusiness – Easiest for beginners (starting at $0 plus state fees)

 • Bizee – Best prices for additional business services (starting at $0 plus state fees)